Frequently Asked Questions

 How will I be notified of outages?

 Our website shows an up-to-date overview of the operation of Rolande filling stations.
 In addition, when a filling station is unexpectedly down, or when a malfunction has been resolved, we inform our customers by email as soon as possible.
-Would you like to be kept informed of outages, and you are not yet receiving messages?
-Then please email info@rolande.nl.
+Would you like to be kept informed of outages?
+Please send us an email via info@rolandelng.com.